 If the damage rolls were decent, Kain can Fight on his last turn instead of Jumping.
 If Valvalis still doesn't die, just continue the normal pattern.
 She won't have much HP left at this point.

 If Cid dies, leave him dead, as it will help Rosa's experience path.
 Everyone else (except perhaps Cecil) optimally needs to survive.
+Being fully stoned counts as death, but it can be hard to see if this is the case or not.

 After the scenes, leave the castle and take the airship to Agart.